 Protect Your Credit Card Information

-If a hacker is able to capture your credit card information, they may also be able to access your purchase history.
-This can be problematic if you’ve purchased something that’s better kept to yourself.
-Cryptocurrencies like Bitcoin are an anonymous way to shop online, but not all online accounts will accept them.
-Therefore, using prepaid credit cards that can’t be traced back to you is always a secure online shopping strategy.
+If a hacker can get your credit card information, they can access your purchase history.
+This could get awkward if you’ve bought something you want to keep private.
+Cryptocurrencies are an anonymous way to shop online, but not everyone accepts them.
+Prepaid credit cards can’t be traced back to you and are accepted everywhere.

 Don’t Use Your Personal Email Account

-Finally, using your personal email to sign up for accounts online can not only be risky, but it can also be annoying when you have an inbox full of spam.
-Prevent this by creating a “burner” email account from a free online hosting service like Gmail or Yahoo.
-It’s a simple and anonymous solution to your anonymity problems.
-In fact, separating your email accounts like this is recommended to keep hackers from attacking your personal inbox with all of its private and valuable information.
+Finally, using your personal email to sign up for accounts is not only risky, but it can also get you an inbox full of spam.
+Create a “burner” email account from a free online hosting service like Gmail or Yahoo.
+It’s a simple and anonymous solution which distracts hackers away from your personal inbox with all of its sensitive information.

-Just because the Internet has grown with the times doesn’t mean that it’s as unregulated as it used to be.
-These days, it can be a challenge to browse the Internet without encountering some dangerous (or downright sketchy) website or malicious hacker, so you need to take precautions.
+These days it’s hard to browse the Internet without picking up malicious software, so you need to take precautions.
 For more tips and tools to keep your private information secure, call Quikteks at (973) 882-4644.